moorl/MoorlDocs/docs-source/plugin/MoorlFormsClassic/index.en.md

 ![](images/fbc-01.jpg)

-1. element of the type "repeater
+1. Element of the type "repeater"
-2. elements that are only shown under certain conditions
+2. Elements that are only shown under certain conditions
-3. send copy to customer
+3. Send copy to customer
-4. offer newsletter registration
+4. Offer newsletter registration
+5. Caching of form data for better usability

 ## Form Actions